CTSecUK/Syskron-Security-CTF-2020/Write-ups/Firmware Update.md

  extracting: LibrePLC_fw_1.0.2.zip
  ```

-Next we try to unzip the first file and we are pormpted for a password
+Next we try to unzip the first file and we are prompted for a password

 ```
 [jaxigt@MBA firmware_update]$ unzip LibrePLC_fw_1.0.0.zip